 Note: By default, all files in a specified directory are added to your .ZIP file with PKZIP's add command.
-Unless you've modified the add default setting through the PKZIP Configuration Settings file, you wouldn't need to include the 'all' suboption in your command line to compress all files.
-For more information on modifying PKZIP's default values through the PKZIP Configuration Settings file, see Chapter 6 - Changing Defaults Using the Configuration File on page 107.
+Unless you have modified the add default setting through the PKZIP Configuration Settings file, you would not need to include the 'all' sub-option in your command line to compress all files.
+For more information on modifying PKZIP's default values through the PKZIP Configuration Settings file, see Chapter 6 - Changing Defaults Using the Configuration File on page 133.